ABTSoftware/SciChart.JS.Examples/AdvancedLicensing/nodejs-server-licensing/README.md

 SciChart.JS will call the licensing endpoint on first chart load, and once per day thereafter, to get a validation token that will allow the client side charts to display.

-## How to add Scichart Server Licensing to your project
+## How to add ScichartLicenseServer to your project

 1. Contact support@scichart.com with details about your intended deployment so we can ensure you are getting the correct licensing solution.
-2. In the [My Account Page](https://scichart.com/my-account) Licenses section, add your server entry assembly name as an OEM or Embedded License App Name.
+2. In the [My Account Page](https://scichart.com/my-account) Licenses section, add your app name as an OEM or Embedded License App Name.
 For this demo that would be scichart-nodejs-server-licensing.
 3. Click Show Runtime Keys to access your OEM or Embedded Licensing key pair.
 4. Add the following npm packages
     `npm install ffi-napi`
     `npm install --save-dev @types/ffi-napi`
+5. Get the native binaries.
-5.  ### Configure webpack to build the server
+6. Configure webpack to build the server
-    There are 3 important elemtns of the webpack.server.config
+    There are 3 important elements of the webpack.server.config

 #### Configure these externals